kineo-ai/kubeflow/components/centraldashboard/Kineo.md

 * `npm run dev`

 > **Note**
-> The connection with a running cluster works pretty limited for now as we are note authenticated as a actual user.
+> The connection with a running cluster works pretty limited for now as we are not authenticated as a actual user.

 To run the dashboard connected with a running cluster: `kubectl proxy --port=8083`